aspolevoy/hello-world/README.md

 # hello-world
 The first repository
-My name is Alex, I am IBM resiliency services
+My name is Alex, I am with IBM resiliency services